JoJoJoJoSiah/Keep-It-All-Forever---Greek-and-Hebrew-Anki-Flashcard-Decks/README.md

 These flashcard packs include the alphabet, vocab words, and grammar.
 Virtually every one of the vocab words in the Greek and Hebrew packs has an image and mnemonic device along with it to greatly aid in your memory.

-Go ahead and read the "Start Here!.pdf" file to get going!
+Go ahead and read the "Start Here!.pdf" file to see how to use the flashcards.

-Many more grammar packs are in the works.
-Each time an update is completed, the updated pack should show up here on this page.
-If anyone finds issues with the pack, please leave a comment below and I will fix it as soon as I can.

 # How to Download the Flashcards